 That evening, my BFF and I visited her friend’s home.
 She was very friendly and warm-hearted.
 I met her sweet children, too.
 While I was staying with them, I learned many important things, which would influence my way of life and career in the future.
 I will never forget her warm hospitality.

-Next morning, I went to a grocery store Kroger and bought some stuff for my friends back in Japan.
+The next morning, I went to a grocery store Kroger and bought some stuff for my friends back in Japan.
 I enjoyed a shopping spree there.
 I bought some soap bars, wax melts, scent bags, as well as some Halloween and Thanksgiving cards.
 The soap smelled like shea butter and vanilla; and the wax melts and scent bags had vanilla and cinnamon scents.
-I really like American spicy fragrances, so I wanted to bring them back home.
+I really like spicy American fragrances, so I wanted to take them back home.
 No wonder my suitcase was full of American fragrances!

 After that, I went to Lewis Ginter Botanical Garden, which is voted America’s #4 public garden by USA Today.
-First, I had garden salad at Garden Cafe.
+First, I had a garden salad out on the patio of Garden Café.
 The weather was nice and perfect for an outdoor lunch.

-I enjoyed walking around the garden, taking pictures of flowers.
-I had a map, so I explored the garden looking at it.
-I liked walking through the rose garden, serene woods, and along the lake.
+I enjoyed strolling around the garden, taking pictures of the flowers.
+I explored the garden, while looking at the map.
+I liked walking through the rose garden, the serene woods, and along the lake.
 There were some schoolchildren led by their teachers around the conservatory.
-In some areas, I saw people once in a while and we said hello to each other.
+The garden was very large.
+In some areas, I saw older people once in a while and we said hello to each other.
+I can tell how the botanical garden is loved by people of all ages.
 In other areas, I was alone.
 I sometimes felt as if I had the garden to myself.
 What a luxurious time it was!

-The way to the conservatory was full of pink and purple flowers.
+The way leading to the conservatory was full of pink and purple flowers.

 Now I came to a rose garden.
-It has more than 1,500 roses.
+It had more than 1,500 roses.
 They were just in full bloom!

 (To be continued…)